 - Price.
 Cannabis accounts generally come with higher fees than traditional business accounts because they require greater oversight and paperwork and operate in a higher-risk industry.

 - Membership eligibility.
-Banks and credit unions can only work with licensed marijuana-related businesses.
-And you’ll need to provide sufficient documentation during the application process and follow cannabis-specific guidelines to avoid account closure.
+Banks and credit unions can only work with licensed marijuana-related businesses, and credit unions require membership.
+You’ll need to provide sufficient documentation during the application process and follow cannabis-specific guidelines to avoid account closure.

 - Customer support.
-As with any financial service, consider how easy it is to get in touch with a representative if you need help with your account.
+As with any financial service, consider how easy it is to contact a representative if you need help with your account.

 Bottom line